 For example, studies indicate that the subject lines using the first names of subscribers are 26% more likely to be opened.

-When it comes to open rates, desktop open rates are higher during weekdays while people are at work and mobile, open rates occur more during the weekends when people are away from their desks.
+When it comes to open rates, desktop open rates are higher during weekdays while people are at work and on mobile, open rates occur more during the weekends when people are away from their desks.

 3. Click-through rate (CTR)